Arthur Hotaling

-Hotaling was born in New York City.
-In August 1902 he married Maye Shearor who became the silent film actress Mae Hotely, her stage name was a play on his name.
-She appeared in some of his films and he also acted in some of them.
+In August 1902, Hotaling married Maye Shearor who became the silent film actress Mae Hotely, her stage name was a play on his name.
+She appeared in some of his films and acted in some of them.
+The couple later divorced.

-He worked for Lubin for 11 years including time at the company's Jacksonville film studio.
-He died in California from a heart attack.
+Hotaling died in California from a heart attack.

+Contemporary film historians analyzing Hotaling's work have found racist ideology in many of his Florida films, where they utilize stereotypes featuring minstrels and mammys.